VIJAYSHARRY/content-ops-starter/content/pages/index.md

       color: text-dark
       type: TitleBlock
     subtitle: That Grows Your Brand
-    text: >
+    text: >+

-      A service that helps businesses to manage their social media accounts and posts.
+      Struggling to stay active on social media?
+We’ve got you covered.
+From content creation to daily posting, engagement, and strategy — we manage your social platforms to boost visibility, drive traffic, and build a loyal online community.
+Let us turn likes into leads and followers into customers.

     actions:
       - label: Get started
         url: /